 Pulau Tioman can be reached by a combination of land and sea transport from Kuala Lumpur and Singapore.
 The major gateway to the island is Mersing, a coastal town at the west of Johor state.
 The common route for most visitors is to drive or take a bus ride up to Mersing, then wait for the next available ferry out to sea.
-Berjaya Air formerly operated flights from Subang Airport (KL) but this has been suspended indefinitely (since 2014).
-For those with private yachts, a new marina facility lies in Tekek, with power, water supply and easy customs clearance.
-The moonsoon season (Nov-Jan) suspends the frequency of ferry departures, though at least one trip is usually made daily.
+Tanjung Gemok is an alternative ferry terminal about 35km north of Mersing at Pahang.

-From Kuala Lumpur, use the North-South Highway and head south towards Johor Bahru.
+From Kuala Lumpur, use North-South Highway and head south towards Johor Bahru.
 Turn off the Ayer Hitam exit and drive towards Kluang, which will pass through Kahang and isolated rainforests.
 Follow the signboards to Mersing and you should arrive in four or five hours, over a distance of 400 km.
 If you have a map and do your homework, trunk roads are a good alternative which will evade all tol costs.

-Once in Mersing, a parking lot can be secured at the jetty complex for MYR10 per night, which gets a little cheaper the longer you park (pay when you leave).
-Some of the hotels at Mersing town provide free parking if you stay a night in their rooms (such as Timotel), with complimentary transfer to the jetty.
+Once in Mersing, a private parking lot can be secured next the jetty complex that charges by night.
+Some of the hotels at Mersing town provide free parking if you stay a night in their rooms, with complimentary transfer to the jetty.
 Buses are available are available from Puduraya Station (Kuala Lumpur), Larkin (Johor Bahru), and Queen and Lavender Street Bus Terminals (Singapore).